Independent Sovereign Planning Counsel

 The failure mode is not incompetence.
 It is sequencing and interaction effects.

-Consider a family that secures EU citizenship through Italian ancestry, then elects Italy’s flat tax regime.
-Each decision is defensible in isolation.
+A family secures EU citizenship through Italian ancestry.
+Their tax advisor recommends Italy’s flat tax.
 The citizenship attorney recommends the passport.
-The tax advisor recommends the flat tax.
+Each piece of advice is correct.
 What neither modeled: the flat tax election, combined with the family’s asset profile, triggered a covered expatriate determination under IRC 877A.
-The exit tax liability — not anticipated by either advisor, because neither had full visibility — exceeded the projected tax savings by a significant margin.
+The exit tax liability — €340K, unmodeled by either advisor because neither had full visibility — exceeded the projected tax savings by a significant margin.

 The citizenship decision, the residency election, the tax structure, and the asset plan interact as a single system.
 When they are treated as independent transactions by independent specialists, the interaction effects do not disappear.
 They accumulate silently until they become irreversible.
 This is what independent sovereign planning counsel exists to prevent.